BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Joy-kitet/README.md

 4. Target Audience: Identify who the product is intended for, such as developers, end-users, or specific industries, to set the right expectations.
 5. Use Cases: Mention common scenarios or problems the product addresses, helping users understand its practical applications.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+1. Define the Purpose Clearly: Start with a single, clear sentence that captures the essence of what the product does.
+2. Use Bullet Points for Key Features: List the key features in bullet points, keeping each point concise and specific.
+3. Include a Call to Action:End with a prompt that encourages users to explore the product further or take the next step.
+4. Incorporate User-Centric Language: Use "you" or "your" to make it relatable and emphasize how the product benefits the user.